asoul-sig/asouldocs/docs/en-US/howto/write-document.md

 ### Render caching

-Each documents is reloaded and re-rendered for every request if the server is running with `dev` envrionment, as defined in the [configuration file](set-up-documentation.md#configuration-file):
+Each documents is reloaded and re-rendered for every request if the server is running with `dev` environment, as defined in the [configuration file](set-up-documentation.md#configuration-file):

 ```ini
 ENV = dev